elenekat/Installing_FLASH/README.md

 ```fortran
 LIB_LAPACK = -llapack
 ```
-and it looks like this in working Makefile.h:
+and in Makefile.h it should look like this:
 ``` fortran
 LIB_LAPACK = -llapack